 Disposing of Stuff?
 Get Ready To Pay!

-Forget consignment centers unless you have really large, rare or expensive stuff.
+You can forget consignment centers unless you have really large, rare or expensive items.
 These places are literally filled to overflowing with goods right now.
 Most are very, very selective and the prices for consignment goods are low and dropping.
 Even thrift shops have become picky about what they allow to take up space on their properties.

 The last alternative for selling is a yard sale.
-I don’t care for these personally because they are a lot of work, don’t make much money and attract strangers.
-But if you don’t mind an of that, have at it.
+I don’t care for these personally because they are a lot of work and don’t make much money.
+Plus they might attract unwanted strangers.
+But if you don’t mind any of that, have at it.

-But don’t worry, if your stuff doesn’t sell, you still have some alternatives, and there is a chance that someone may at least take it and haul it away for you.
+If your stuff doesn’t sell, don’t worry, you simply learned the market’s opinion of the value You still have some alternatives, and there is a chance that someone may at least pick it up and haul it away for you.

 Posting a sign that says “Free” or “Take Me” and putting it on a street corner is not a good idea.
 Doing so will very likely anger your neighbors, break city ordinances and you could even be cited for littering while the debris sits exposed waiting for the perfect bargain hunter to drive by.
 Before defacing the neighborhood, learn about on-line websites and forums that have sections for free goods.
 Give them a try.

 For building materials, you can work with ReStore a non-profit home improvement and donation center run by Habitat for Humanity.
 They heroically divert 7,000 tons of waste each year from landfills by accepting items like leftover construction materials, fixtures, home accessories and some furniture and appliances.
 ReStore sells this stuff back to the public at a fraction of retail price.
 In addition, ReStore proceeds help to fund many Habitat For Humanity homes each year.
-BUT, they tend to want newer stuff.
+They tend to want newer and good condition material.
 Like most non-profits these days, they have very specific needs & criteria and do not take everything.
 Learn more at: http://restore.habitatebsv.org/donate-items/donation-criteria/.

 One of the best ways to keep items out of landfills is to recycle them.
 Be sure to contact your local public recycling center to see what items can be picked up, what items can be dropped off and what can be bought-back (think glass, cans & cardboard to name a few).